 1. Blockchain Technology

-Blockchain is a digital ledger, a series of records that store data in units called “blocks” in a sequence or “chain”.
+Blockchain is a digital ledger, a series of records that store data in chronological order units called “blocks” in a sequence or “chain”.
 Furthermore, once that data is stored it cannot be changed or altered.
-The chain can add information but not change what is already there.
+Information can be added but not changed.
 That is because any changes to a block would alter its connection to the previous one in the chain.
 This is due to the way block chain encrypts data.
 The information in a block becomes a sequence of symbols called hashes and every input creates a unique hash output.
-In a blockchain, even changing the case of the first letter in a sentence alters the output.
+In blockchain, even changing the case of the first letter in a sentence alters the output.

 The inability to change information is what makes it so secure and appealing to a variety of industries.
-As a result, companies like Samsung, Microsoft, Amazon and IBM are already investing in block chain technology.
-In fact, blockchain-related jobs are the second fastest growing category of jobs according to Techcrunch.
+As a result, companies like Samsung, Microsoft, Amazon and IBM are have already begun investing in block chain technology.
+So much so that blockchain-related jobs are the second fastest growing category of jobs according to Techcrunch.

 2. Cyber Security